bbarres/Realtime/README.md

 - **datatot.txt:** the main data set which contains all the .
 Each line correspond to one individuals and the following information for each individuals can be found in this table:
     - *Sample_ID*: unique identification number for each sample
-    - *family*: to which family the sample belongs to.
-Only the family with a number as a family ID are of interest for this study
+    - *family*: to which family the individual belongs to.
+Only the family with a number as a family ID are of interest for this study.
+The family has been checked using a parentage analysis to confirm the mother tree when genetic data were available.
+If no genetic data were available, this is simply the original family ID of the acorn
     - *family_simp*: same information as the "family" variable, but with simplified coding
     - *parent_id*: ID of the identified mother for the individual
     - *bloc*: experimental design block ID